bpesquet/artificial_metacognition/notes/decision_making/README.md

 #### The Advantage Linear Ballistic Accumulator model

-In this model {cite}`vanravenzwaaijAccumulatingAdvantagesNew2020`, each of the $n$ possible choices is associated to $n-1$ accumulators, each of them driven by the difference ("advantage") in evidence versus another response.
+In this model [[Van Ravenzwaaij et al., 2020]](../../references/decision-making/VanRavenzwaaij2020.md), each of the $n$ possible choices is associated to $n-1$ accumulators, each of them driven by the difference ("advantage") in evidence versus another response.

 ##### ALBA model for binary choice